What sets accredited flight schools apart

 Ongoing accreditation generates an aggregated positive impact for both flight schools and the public.
 The process of accreditation is an ongoing and developing system of standards and best practices that lead to continued improvement.

-The Flight School Accreditation Standards are high and flight schools are not automatically guaranteed to receive accreditation.
-The standards are designed to focus on seven core areas within the flight school:
+- The International Aerospace Accrediting Commission is the accreditation body that oversees the Flight School Accreditation Program.
+IAAC standards are set high and flight schools are not automatically guaranteed to receive accreditation.
+The standards focus on seven core areas within the flight school:

 Safety